Paulitino/flux-project-ANP/README.md

 It has the purpose to assemble many technologies I know with good practices and in a cleaner way.

 ## Technologies
 For this project I decided to use Angular, HTML, CSS for the front-end part.
 NodeJS, PostgreSQL for the back-end part.
 I chose to develop in a docker environment, it allows all the developers to be able to destroy and rebuild easily the whole architecture of the project if a problem occurs.
 Moreover, since everybody has exactly the same stack, versions of technologies...
-If anyone has a problem somebody had the same.</br>
+If anyone has a problem somebody had it before or everybody has the same.</br>
 The second improvment is the tests.
 I decided to use Mocha Chai because the community seems active and there are a lot of example.
 These technologies are good together and are used a lot.

 ### Docker